Mutually Unbiased Bases in Composite Dimensions -- A Review: Introduction

 If the dimension $d$ of the underlying Hilbert space is given by a power of a prime number,

 then explicit constructions of maximal sets are known, some of which are summarised in Appendix \ref{sec: complete sets in pp dimensions}, both as a backdrop and for easy reference.
 It will be useful to denote the set of prime powers by $\mathbb{PP}$—read: prime power—so that Eq.~ \eqref{eq: primepowers} would abbreviate to $d\in\mathbb{PP}$.
 We will call integer numbers $d$ \emph{composite} if they are \emph{not equal to the power of a prime}, i.e. $d\notin\mathbb{PP}$.
-Thus, our usage of the term differs from the convention in number theory where all numbers except primes are considered to be composite. \end{defn} With pairs of mutually unbiased bases capturing the idea of complementarity, larger sets can be thought of as realising \emph{multiple complementarity. }Complete sets of mutually unbiased bases, made from states satisfying the conditions of \eqref{eq: completeMUsetfor(d+1)}, are then required to achieve ``maximal complementarity'' in a $d$-dimensional state space.
+Thus, our usage of the term differs from the convention in number theory where all numbers except primes are considered to be composite.

+With pairs of mutually unbiased bases capturing the idea of complementarity, larger sets can be thought of as realising \emph{multiple complementarity. }Complete sets of mutually unbiased bases, made from states satisfying the conditions of \eqref{eq: completeMUsetfor(d+1)}, are then required to achieve ``maximal complementarity'' in a $d$-dimensional state space.
 In this way, the traditional concept of complementarity, which was limited to \emph{pairs }of non-commuting observables such as position and momentum, opens up in an unexpected direction.

 Somewhat surprisingly, it is not known whether a complete set of mutually unbiased bases exists in state spaces of \emph{composite }dimension, $d\notin\mathbb{PP}$, i.e. whenever the number $d$ is \emph{not} equal to a power of a prime or explicitly,